changcunliu/RANet/README.md

 - All experiments were implemented in PyTorch with an NVIDIA GeForce RTX 3090 Ti GPU.
 - Before training, it is necessary to ensure that the GPU has at least 20 GB of available memory.
 - Before testing, it is necessary to ensure that the GPU has at least 7 GB of available memory.
 - The remaining key information is still being uploaded.
+This includes the module corresponding checkpoints, PCA code, visualization code, robustness code and training code.
+The training code will be made public after receiving it, while the remaining codes will be continuously updated.